-We contacted the following museums and collections during the first two years of our project and were able to view their holding of find coins and record a large part of them digitally:
+We contacted the following museums and collections during our project duration and were able to view their holding of find coins and record a large part of them digitally:

 Bernburg: Museum Schloss Bernburg (↗ KENOM)